 - Learn a new skill or hobby

-Yet 80% of such resolutions are reported to have failed by February; maybe guilt isn’tthe best of motivators!
+Yet 80% of such resolutions are reported to have failed by February; maybe regrets isn’t the best of motivators!
 According to Business Insider, the logic lies in leaving the guilt to one side and instead making some positive decisions about how the coming year will look, in a measurable way.
 For example, turning the generic goal of ‘wanting to exercise more’ into a time-sensitive plan to run a 5k by June.

 It’s not too much of a muscle-worrying stretch to say that across the world, many businesses are finding something similar in terms of data quality operations.
 A 2017 Forbes article stated that: